 Probably the most spectacular day.
 The trail takes you steadily up out of the valley and as you climb, the beauty of the surrounding countryside and the famous Glenmalure Waterfall will simply take your breath away.
 The trail crosses the side of Mullacor Mountain and then there are 3 possible routes down into the valley of Glendalough which has lakes.
 Two of the options take you away from the Wicklow Way to discover the valley edge views from an area called The Spinc.
 From here there are wooden walkways down to the old miner's village at the Upper Lake.
 Whichever route you take, eventually you reach Glendalough famous for its 6th Century Monastic Settlement with pencil like Roundtowers, which you will be able to visit on your way.
 You will stay near Glendalough, usually in the village of Laragh.

 The beauty of the walk does not let up.
-From Glendalough/Laragh you can either walk direct or there is a short optional transfer to Oldbridge from where you head up around two more lakes, Loughs Dan and Tay, gradually climbing out of forest with potentially good views as you come over White Hill 635m.
+From Glendalough/Laragh you can either walk direct (note that the distance in this case is 28.6km /17.7miles) or there is a short optional transfer to Oldbridge for a short cut from where you head up around two more lakes, Loughs Dan and Tay, gradually climbing out of forest with potentially good views as you come over White Hill 635m.
 Then there is the option to climb Djouce Hill (733m).
 The trail then descends off the high moors passing the Powerscourt waterfall and into the attractive Crone Woods.
-From here walk towards Enniskerry, our B&Bs are scattered in this rural area.
+From here walk towards Enniskerry, our B&Bs are scattered in this rural area. *Please note that our normal accommodation near Enniskerry is 3 km off route, this is reflected in the distances quoted.
 One of the longest walks but a classic.
 Enniskerry is situated on the doorstep of Dublin.

 After a hearty breakfast you can take a bus or taxi into Dublin City or on towards the airport.